Neko-Box-Coder/MicroOmni/README.md

 Just a swiss army knife plugin that adds the functionalities I have from VSCodium.

 List of features not in any particular order:
-- fuzzy search for files recursively
+- ⚙️ Fuzzy Search For Files Recursively
     - This extends from fzfinder, but can work independently
-- Centering cursor to viewport
+- 🔲 Centering Cursor To Viewport
-- Jump Selection
+- 🦘 Jump Selection
-- (WIP) Global Cursor History
+- 📔 Global Cursor History
 - (WIP) Bracket jumping without on top of it
 - (WIP) Contect selection within brackets
 - (WIP) Diff view